Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Discussions

 \section{Discussions}

-We provided an incremental-polynomial (resp.~polynomial-delay) algorithm enumerating the minimal dominating sets in the comparability (resp.~incomparability) graphs of bounded dimension posets.
-Recall that the complexity of \textsc{Trans-Enum}, which reduces to \textsc{Dom-Enum} in co-bipartite graphs, remains widely open.
+In this paper, we provided an incremental-polynomial (resp.~polynomial-delay) algorithm enumerating the minimal dominating sets in the comparability (resp.~incomparability) graphs of bounded dimension posets.
+Recall that the complexity of \textsc{Trans-Enum}, which reduces to \textsc{Dom-Enum} in co-bipartite graphs, is widely open.
 As incomparability graphs include co-bipartite graphs, dropping the dimension in Theorem~\ref{thm:mainincomp} is one of the most important algorithmic challenges in enumeration.
 On the other hand, dropping the dimension in Theorem~\ref{thm:maincomp} seems a more tractable, though fascinating challenge.

 The algorithm provided by Corollary~\ref{corollary:comp} covers in fact all comparability graphs of $S_t$-free posets, not just those of bounded dimension.
-The two first authors initiated in \cite{bonamy2019kt} a characterization of the complexity of \textsc{Dom-Enum} in $H$-free graphs.
+The two first authors initiated in \cite{bonamy2020kt} a characterization of the complexity of \textsc{Dom-Enum} in $H$-free graphs.
 Despite the fact that they encapsulate all the hardness of \textsc{Dom-Enum}, incomparability graphs have a restrictive structure.
 What can we say about $H$-free incomparability graphs?
 Due to co-bipartite graphs, this question is only interesting for a co-bipartite $H$.
 To match Theorem~\ref{thm:maincomp}, it is tempting to wonder what happens for incomparability graphs of $S_t$-free posets.
 Our proof clearly does not extend naturally, as it crucially relies on the bounded dimension representation---recall that not all $S_t$-free posets have small dimension \cite{Tro-book}.
 However, we believe that an extension would be possible with different tools.

 \begin{conjecture} For every $t$, there is an output-polynomial time algorithm for \textsc{Dom-Enum} in incomparability graphs of $S_t$-free posets. \end{conjecture}

 A directly easier conjecture is the following: